sst/guide/_examples/how-to-create-a-nextjs-app-with-serverless.md

 Vercel hosts Next.js apps on their infrastructure.

-While, SST, Amplify, and sls-next host the Next.js app on your AWS account.
+While SST, Amplify, and sls-next host the Next.js app on your AWS account.

 A note on the Serverless Next.js (sls-next) Component.
 While it's hosted on your AWS account, your **credentials and application code** will pass through Serverless Inc's (the company behind Serverless Framework) servers.